-I am proud to have been a nationally and locally award-winning Mortgage Broker for over 27 years in the Kingston area.I have been ranked in the Top 3 as a Mortgage Broker in the Kingston This Week's Reader's Choice Awards for the past several years, and in the fall of 2013 I was inducted into the Canadian Mortgage Hall of Fame.
+I am proud to have been a nationally and locally award-winning Mortgage Broker for over 28 years in the Kingston area.I have been one of the broker/owners of our company over the same time period.
+I have been ranked in the Top 3 as a Mortgage Broker in the Kingston This Week's Reader's Choice Awards for the past several years, and in the fall of 2013, I was proud to be inducted into the Canadian Mortgage Hall of Fame.

 News From Brian Matthey,Your Mortgage Professional

 Canadian home sales edge down from December to January